Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 Follow up questions

-Do you think toys play an important role in childhood development?
+Do you think toys are important for children's development?

 Practice other cue cards